-The HRS investigators welcome suggestions for experimental modules from the research community for the 2020 wave of HRS.
+The HRS investigators welcome suggestions for experimental modules from the research community for the 2022 wave of HRS.
 Ideas for modules should be sent to the committee on experimental modules at the address below.
-You may provide specific survey questions if you wish, though this is not necessary; just the basic analytic idea, with some indications of the variables that the module should try to measure, is sufficient.
-It is also helpful to include references to recent publications on the topic, other studies that have treated the topic, names of persons familiar with the topic, or specific survey instruments.
+HRS staff will work with authors of selected modules on final question text.
+However, providing draft question sequences or examples helps convey your idea more effectively than generalities.
+It is also helpful to include references to recent publications on the topic and other surveys that have treated the topic.
 Priority will be given to modules that enhance HRS content to provide the greatest overall benefit to the research community.
 All modules must conform to the same overall design limitations (described below).
 Module data are released to the public at the same time as all other data from that survey wave (typically by June of the year after data collection).
 The HRS investigators will make the final decision about which modules to include in each wave of interviews.

 Experimental modules are administered to randomly-selected sub-samples of HRS self-respondents, after the main interview is completed, with a strict limit of two to three minutes in average length.
 Each respondent is randomly assigned to one and only one module.
 Respondents can refuse to participate in any module before assignment, and can refuse to answer questions in the module to which they are randomly assigned, but interviewers cannot offer nor can respondents choose to respond to a module other than the one selected at random.
 The sample size for each module depends on the number of modules included and the number of self-respondents in that wave.
 In general, though, the number of respondents who complete each module ranges between 1,400 and 1,800.